-Figure 2 and Table 6 below summarize the resources included in the High Gas Retirement sensitivity portfolio that we recommend be analyzed in the 2024-2025 TPP.
+Figure 2 and Table 6 below summarize the resources, beyond the force-in gas retirements, included in the High Gas Retirement sensitivity portfolio that we recommend be analyzed in the 2024-2025 TPP.

 Figure 2.
 Planned and Selected Resource Capacity (MW) for High Gas Retirement Sensitivity Case